captjulian/LASER_BASED_RRT_STAR/LASER_BASED_RRT_STAR/readme.md

 3.rrt_star_perform is the main function of rrtstar algorithm.

-4.using signed distance map to detect the obstacles and the size of the signed distace map is 4mX4m(the resolution is 0.02m)
+4.using signed distance map to detect the obstacles and the size of the signed distace map is 4mX4m(the resolution is 0.02m).

+A description of the algorithm can be seen.

+process.png